ShyamThangaraj/Adaptive-AI-Web-Extraction-Pipeline/README.md

-# Adaptive AI Web Extraction Pipeline
+# Intelligent AI Web Extraction Pipeline

 This system automatically extracts structured data from career or blog listing pages using AI-powered schema discovery and Crawl4AI for data extraction.